 Lyman Wight.
 Lyman Wight was an apostle, like William Smith, John E. Page, Brigham Young, and Heber Kimball.
 However it does not appear that Wight's "polygamy" occurred in 1841-42.
-Lyman's wives were women he took to himself in Wisconsin, with no indication that he had been granted permission to administer to himself in this manner.32
+Lyman's wives were women he took to himself in Wisconsin, with no indication that Brigham Young had granted Wight permission to administer to himself in this manner.32